agibalov/tech-experiments/keycloak-experiment/README.md

 ### TODO

 1. Figure out how to embed sign in, register, etc pages to the app itself
-2. Figure out how to build a custom theme (UI, email subjects, etc)
-3. Figure out how to use with Mysql (create DB, etc)
+2. Figure out how to use with Mysql (create DB, etc)